AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

 0. Find the `app_signed.hex` file under the `build/zephyr` directory in the project folder.

 ## Flash the binaries
-To program the board, go through the whole process of **flashing Thingy:91** [described here.](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html#update-nrf9160-application)
-Use the nRF Connect Programmer with the downloaded `.hex` file and make [program the nRF9160 SiP application](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html#program-the-nrf9160-sip-application) part.
+To program the board, go through the process of **flashing Thingy:91**.
+Use the nRF Connect Programmer with the downloaded `.hex` file and follow the [program the nRF9160 SiP application](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html#program-the-nrf9160-sip-application) section.

 After successful flashing, reset the board and go to the next step.

 ## Connect to the LwM2M Server

-To connect to Coiote IoT Device Management LwM2M Server, please register at https://eu.iot.avsystem.cloud/.
+To connect to Coiote IoT Device Management LwM2M Server, please register [here](https://eu.iot.avsystem.cloud/).

 To connect the board: